What Type Of Pain Is A Crick In The Neck

 A crick in the neck is loosely defined term.
 When searching, you will find it used for just about any type of neck pain.

-The best method is to use scientific literature.
-In a 2011 study in the Spine Journal, they defined crick in the neck as “unilateral cervical pain and limited motion”, which means one sided neck pain that causes restricted motion.
+- In a 2011 study in the Spine Journal, the authors defined crick in the neck as “unilateral cervical pain and limited motion”, which means one sided neck pain that causes restricted motion.
 The authors of this study investigated the presence of periarticular tissue inflammation and zygapophysial joint synovitis in the cervical region using magnetic resonance imaging (MRI).
 Basically, they were looking for inflammation around the small joints of the neck.

 Evidently, they were looking for joint problems, like a facet joint syndrome and found no evidence of joint inflammation.